LiquidIce95/UZHSoftwareConstruction/assignement1/README.md

 you **must** call the super constructor int this case

 when you run python3 testfile.py --select Pattern it will only run tests with 'Pattern' in their name, this will be applied to all TestClasses.
+Note that the functions still must start with the self.testprefix string **and** any of your specified patterns

 You can even specify multiple patterns : python3 testfile.py --select Pattern1 Pattern2 ...